All-China Journalists Association

 Membership in the association is required for all professional journalists in China as overseen by the Propaganda Department of the Chinese Communist Party.
-There are over 217 rural and industrial member organisations in the association, encompassing over 1 million individuals in the media industry in China.
+There are over 217 rural and industrial member organizations in the association, encompassing over 1 million individuals in the media industry in China.
 The All-China Journalists Association is also a member of the Belt and Road News Network, assisting in the network's establishment in 2017.